 - single tickets,

-- books of 10 (1 “carnet”): the ticket will be roughly 25% cheaper than if bought as a single,
+- books of 10 (1 carnet): the ticket will be roughly 25% cheaper than if bought as a single,

-- day-tickets for unlimited rides.
+- day-tickets for unlimited rides:

-- You can buy unlimited rides for the day (from midnight to midnight), for a specific zone (“mobilis”).
-This is worth it only if you are planning on riding more than 5 times a day.
-The pricing scheme makes it interesting for 1 day only: if you are planning on riding more than 5 times a day for several days, the “Paris Visite” may be a better deal.
+- You can buy unlimited rides for the day (from midnight to midnight), for a specific range of zones (mobilis travel pass).
+This is worth it only if you are planning on riding more than 5 times a day in Paris (zone 1-2).
+The pricing scheme makes it interesting for 1 day only.

-- You can buy unlimited rides for 1 to 5 consecutive days (starting at midnight the first day to end at midnight on the last day), in zones 1 to 3 or 1 to 5, including discounts to some museums and attractions (“Paris Visite”).
+- You can buy unlimited rides for 1 to 5 consecutive days (starting at midnight the first day to end at midnight on the last day), in zones 1 to 3 or 1 to 5 (including airports, EuroDisney and Château de Versailles), including discounts to some museums and attractions (Paris Visite travel pass).

 Buses are a great way to get around while witnessing the Parisian life.
 Bus lanes ensure that you won’t get stuck (too much!) in traffic.

-- If you want to hop on a bus, and if you don’t have tickets, it’s OK: you can buy a ticket in cash only to the driver.
+- If you want to hop on a bus, and if you don’t have tickets, it’s OK: you can buy a ticket in cash from the driver.
 But this ticket will be valid only for that specific trip on that specific bus, and you won’t be able to use it if you connect with another bus.
 It will also be slightly more expensive (about 10 to 15% more than a single bought at a subway station).